diversen/php-markdown-docs/README.md

     @return string $str

+#### protected getModifiers

+    Returns and array of modifiers from a method or a property

+    @param object $method

+    @return array $ary, e.g. ['public', 'static']

 #### protected parseAnnotations

-    Add markdown to output from description, params and return
+    Add markdown to output from description, params

     @param array $ary array of annotation